 - Cameron Stewart, WR, 6-3, 185, Shiloh (committed to UCF): Despite being committed to UCF, Stewart showed up at Dawg Night with the hopes of earning an UGA offer.
 It didn’t happen that night but don’t surprised if UGA keeps Stewart on the back burner if some other targets go elsewhere.

 - Preston Williams, WR, 6-5, 200, Lovejoy (committed to Tennessee): He is the best WR prospect that Georgia has produced since Da’Rick Rogers in 2009.
 Williams is committed to Tennessee but flirted with UGA in the spring.
-He declared over the summer that he was “shutting down” his recruiting with all other schools.
 Some strange things would have to happen for Williams to not go to Tennessee, but recruiting is always strange.

 UGA’S DE-COMMITS FROM 2015 CLASS